-AFX launches high-performance Sovereign L1 testnet: A community-first revolution in on-chain derivatives
+AFX Launches High-Performance Sovereign L1 Testnet: A Community-First Revolution in On-chain Derivatives

 The incentive structure is partitioned into two primary tracks designed to reward both depth of engagement and critical technical insight.
 The Activity Pool, which represents seventy percent of the total prize pool, utilizes a multi-dimensional scoring system to reward genuine trading behavior.
 Participants earn their share not just through cumulative volume, but by demonstrating diverse execution strategies across multiple margin modes, various trading pairs, and complex position lifecycles.
 In tandem, the remaining thirty percent of rewards are dedicated to the Feedback Pool.
 This track incentivizes the submission of high-quality bug reports and product suggestions via the official Discord channel, where the tech and product communities evaluate each entry based on its severity and utility.

 This Testnet launch serves as a critical proving ground for the AFX infrastructure, including its native FIX protocol support and sub-millisecond risk auditing engine.
-Traders are encouraged to join this collaborative effort to build and test together.
-For more details users can visit the official trading portal.
+Traders are encouraged to join this collaborative effort to build, test, and win together.
+To participate in the revolution and secure a share of 28,000 points, users can visit the official trading portal at app- testnet.afx.xyz/trade.